Vikdemen/hasty/README.md

 Usage:\
 hasty [-h] [-c | -f FILE] [-p][-d]\
-Grabs data from stdin (press Ctrl-D when you finish writing) and loads it on hastebin.com, returning the link\
+Grabs data from standard input and loads it on hastebin.com, returning the link\
 -h, --help
 -c: --copy - Uses contents of a clipboard as input\
 -f: --file - Uses contents of a text file as input\